AVROBIO (NASDAQ:AVRO) Stock Price Up 10.8%

 AVROBIO, Inc. (NASDAQ:AVRO) shares rose 10.8% during mid-day trading on Monday .
 The company traded as high as $14.87 and last traded at $14.17.
 Approximately 347,152 shares traded hands during trading, an increase of 18% from the average daily volume of 294,882 shares.
 The stock had previously closed at $12.79.

 AVRO has been the topic of a number of research reports.
+Morgan Stanley lowered their target price on shares of AVROBIO from $37.00 to $35.00 and set an “overweight” rating on the stock in a research report on Wednesday, July 15th.
+Zacks Investment Research lowered shares of AVROBIO from a “buy” rating to a “hold” rating in a research report on Tuesday, August 11th.
 Wedbush restated an “outperform” rating and set a $36.00 target price on shares of AVROBIO in a research report on Friday, August 7th.
-Zacks Investment Research lowered shares of AVROBIO from a “buy” rating to a “hold” rating in a research report on Tuesday, August 11th.
-BidaskClub lowered shares of AVROBIO from a “hold” rating to a “sell” rating in a research report on Saturday, September 26th.
-Mizuho reiterated a “buy” rating and issued a $35.00 price objective on shares of AVROBIO in a research report on Tuesday, September 15th.
-Finally, Morgan Stanley lowered their price objective on shares of AVROBIO from $37.00 to $35.00 and set an “overweight” rating on the stock in a research report on Wednesday, July 15th.
+Mizuho restated a “buy” rating and set a $35.00 target price on shares of AVROBIO in a research report on Tuesday, September 15th.
+Finally, BidaskClub lowered shares of AVROBIO from a “hold” rating to a “sell” rating in a research report on Saturday, September 26th.
 One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and seven have assigned a buy rating to the company’s stock.
 The company presently has a consensus rating of “Buy” and an average price target of $29.67.

 The stock’s 50 day moving average price is $15.94 and its 200 day moving average price is $16.66.
 The company has a market cap of $466.07 million, a price-to-earnings ratio of -5.14 and a beta of 1.69.